pingcap/blog/how_to_spin_up_an_htap_database_in_5_minutes_with_tidb_tispark.md

     **Result:** Now you can Spark!
     ![Now you can Spark](media/now_you_can_spark.png)

-3. Use the following two commands, one by one, to bind TiSpark to this Spark instance and map to the database `TPCH_001`, the same sample data that’s available in our MySQL instance:
+3. Use the following command to set `TPCH_001` as default database:

     ```bash
     spark.sql("use TPCH_001")
-    spark.sql("select count(*) from lineitem").show
     ```

     It looks something like this: